 Our professional staff members can assist you with career and graduate school advising, résumé and cover letter writing, interviewing and networking techniques, and job search strategies.
-Appointments can be in person in The Salisbury Center for Career Services and Professional Development in Trinity Hall or can be conducted via skype or phone.
+Appointments can be in person in The Salisbury Center for Career, Professional and Experiential Learning in Trinity Hall or can be conducted via skype or phone.
 To request an appointment, call 781-3514 or complete the online form.

 Assessments are available to help you hone in on careers that align with your skills, values, and interests.

 The Strong Interest Inventory® can help you discover your interests and explore activities, majors and career that match with you passions.

 The Myers Briggs Type Indicator (MBTI)® is a personality inventory that allows you to gain insight into your interests and personal style.
 It helps you understand your natural preferences, motivations and potential areas for growth.
 It also aids in understanding others, particularly those with different types.

 If you are interested in taking the Strong Interest Inventory or MBTI, please call our office at (315) 781-3514 or complete the online form to schedule an appointment.

 FREE Online Career Assessments

 Additional Worksheets to help identify your interests, skills, and values: